tucats/ego/docs/LANGUAGE.md

 ```

 If `s` contains the JSON byte array from the `Marshal` example above, the result is a
 structure { age: 44, name:"Tom"} in the variable `r`.
-You can use the `members()` function
+You can use the `reflect.Members()`
-to examine if a structure contains a field you expected.
-Note that the Unmarshal function
+function to examine if a structure contains a field you expected.
+Note that the Unmarshal
-returns an error code as it's result; this will be nil if there are no errors found.
+function returns an error code as it's result; this will be nil if there are no errors
+found.

 You can optionally not pass the value to store the resulting decoded value as the second
 parameter.
 If only the byte array is passed, the function's return value is the decoded